 - All candidates must receive the same treatment.
 Examiners must mark the first candidate in exactly the same way as they mark the last. - Mark schemes should be applied positively.
-Candidates must be rewarded for what they have shown they can do rather than penalised for omissions. - Examiners should mark according to the mark scheme not according to their perception of where the grade boundaries may lie. - There is no ceiling on achievement.
+Candidates must be rewarded for what they have shown they can do rather than penalised for omissions. - Examiners should mark according to the mark scheme not according to their perception of where the grade boundaries may lie. - In some cases details of what will not be accepted for a marking point will be identified below the phrase 'do not accept'. - There is no ceiling on achievement.
 All marks on the mark scheme should be used appropriately. - All the marks on the mark scheme are designed to be awarded.
 Examiners should always award full marks if deserved, i.e. if the answer matches the mark scheme.
-Examiners should also be prepared to award zero marks if the candidate's response is not worthy of credit according to the mark scheme. - Where some judgement is required, mark schemes will provide the principles by which marks will be awarded and exemplification may be limited. - When examiners are in doubt regarding the application of the mark scheme to a candidate's response, the team leader must be consulted.
+Examiners should also be prepared to award zero marks if the candidate's response is not worthy of credit according to the mark scheme. - Where some judgement is required, mark schemes will provide the principles by which marks will be awarded and exemplification may be limited. - When examiners are in doubt regarding the application of the mark scheme to a candidate's response, the team leader must be consulted. - Crossed out work should be marked UNLESS the candidate has replaced it with an alternative response.